 10. Establish metrics for success

 Whether or not you consider yourself a fan of numbers, if you run a business, you’re going to have to get used to looking at them.

-For many people, tracking metrics can seem like something scary, boring, or time-consuming.
+For many people, tracking metrics can seem scary, boring, or time-consuming.
 But the truth is, these numbers are going to become your best friends.
 They’re going to help you make informed decisions, which will in turn take a lot of the weight of guesswork off your shoulders.
 Tracking your key metrics will also help you figure out how to grow, and whether or not it’s a good time to do so.

 We use LivePlan’s Dashboard feature to keep track of our own metrics.